trisberg/tap-scdf/README.md

 # Tanzu Application Platform and Spring Cloud Data Flow integration

- Tanzu Application Platform (TAP) and Spring Cloud Data Flow (SCDF) were developed independently so there is no explicit integration when you install both products.

- You can however add a few TAP resources that will provide some integration, allowing you to deploy streams using a custom TAP Workload and then view the applications making up the SCDF stream in TAP's Developer Portal.
+This document outlines a way to integrate Spring Cloud Data Flow (SCDF) with Tanzu Application Platform (TAP).
+We cover how to add a few TAP resources that will provide integration, allowing you to deploy streams using a custom TAP Workload and then view the applications making up the SCDF stream in TAP's Developer Portal.

-> NOTE: The approach in this document have been tested with the most recent SCDF version 2.11.2 and TAP version 1.7.2 using a `full` profile.
+> NOTE: The approach in this document have been tested with the most recent SCDF version 2.11.2 and TAP versions 1.7 and 1.8 using a `full` profile.

 ## Install TAP using the full profile